-With all my other interests I eventually reach a point of overload but this is never the case with Feng Shui – I find that even after a big day I’m never too tired to read about Feng Shui often late into the night.
+With all my other interests I eventually reach a point of overload but this has never been the case with Feng Shui – I find that even after a big day I’m never too tired to read about Feng Shui often late into the night.

-I put this down to a passion which goes way back to when I actually didn’t know it was Feng Shui.
+I put this down to a passion which goes a long way back to when I actually didn’t know it was Feng Shui.

 As a little girl I was fascinated with my neighborhood and the homes in it.